 Research, concept creation and concept testing for two life insurance web applications.

 Previously, our design agency created a digital style guide for the client’s suite of web applications.
 The client wanted the design updates to be informed by user research and customer insight to help drive usage and adoption of the applications within the organization.
-Overall the client’s business goals included:
+Some of the client’s business goals included:

 - Create intuitive interface for the complex situations

 - Manage experience for basic vs. advanced users

 - Ease of access to information and reduce confusion

 - Deliver right content to right people

 Research Goals: The client wanted a holistic view of the user journey for core user groups to uncover any unmet needs and wants with the current state of the web applications.

 Working with a lead user researcher and design architect, I set out to first get an understanding of the goals of each group based on their role, as well as any possible frustrations or obstacles they encounter when using the applications.
 Specific research objectives included: